vivshaw/zettel/pages/normal distribution.md

+---
-tags:: stats, data, distributions alias:: normal, normally distributed, normality, Gaussian
+tags: stats, data, distributions
+alias: normal, normally distributed, normality, Gaussian
+---

 - a distribution for [[continuous data]], and one of the most common
 - characteristics: